+The Company's business is Plantation, Manufacture and Sale of Black Teas.
+Tea Industry is seasonal in nature and the production is carried out from March to December.
+The Company has been improvising field practices on a consistent manner for better output.
 The Company being a producer of premium quality teas has been able to cater to the needs of its valued customers.
 The Company being in quality segment will gain from increase in average realisation of quality teas.

-a) Industry structure and developments : India being the largest producer of black tea, produced 1350.04 million kgs of tea as against 1325.05 million kgs of tea during the year ended 31st March, 2018.
-The all India auction average price was ₹ 140.26 as against ₹ 132.66 during the year ended 31st March, 2018.
+a) Industry structure and developments: India being the largest producer of black tea, produced 1360.81 million kgs of tea as against 1350.04 million kgs of tea during the year ended 31st March, 2020.
+The all India auction average price was ₹ 137.65 for the F.Y.
+2019-2020 as against ₹ 140.26 for the F.Y.
+2018-2019.
 (Source: Tea Board of India).